phonometrica/phonometrica/docs/intro/start.rst

 ~~~~~~~~~~~~~~~~~

 Several functions from the ``File`` menu let the user important files
-into a project, either individually or by importing a folder
+into a project, either individually or by importing a directory
 recursively.
 The logical structure of a project is independent from the
 physical organization of the files on the user's computer: once files
 have been added to a project, they can be moved around, merged into new
-folders or removed without affecting the files on disk.
+directories or removed without affecting the files on disk.
 Phonometrica supports
 several annotation formats, including TextGrid (Praat) and LAB
 (WaveSurfer).
 It also supports a number of audio formats, including WAV,
 AIFF and FLAC (the exact number of supported formats depends on the